SanderMertens/flecs/README.md

 - Anything in include/private
 - The ABI is not guaranteed to be stable, so a recompile of code is required after upgrading

 Functions may become deprecated before a major release.
-Deprecated code is moved to the deprecated addon.
-Applications can build Flecs without deprecated functions by specifying excluding the `FLECS_DEPRECATED` addon (see [custom builds](https://github.com/SanderMertens/flecs/blob/master/docs/Manual.md#custom-builds)).
+To build flecs without deprecated functions, exclude the `FLECS_DEPRECATED` addon. (see [custom builds](https://github.com/SanderMertens/flecs/blob/master/docs/Manual.md#custom-builds)).

 ## Modules
 The following modules are available in [flecs-hub](https://github.com/flecs-hub).
 Note that modules are mostly intended as example code, and their APIs may change at any point in time.